 After his wife, Alice, tells him about her sexual fantasies, William Harford sets out for a night of sexual adventure.
-After several less than successful encounters, he meets an old friend, Nick Nightingale- now a musician- who tells him of strange sex parties when he is required to play the piano blindfolded.
+After several less than successful encounters, he meets an old friend, Nick Nightingale--now a musician--who tells him of strange sex parties where he is required to play the piano blindfolded.
 All the men at the party are costumed and wear masks while the women are all young and beautiful.
 Harford manages to find an appropriate costume and heads out to the party.
 Once there, however, he is warned by someone who recognizes him, despite the mask, that he is in great danger.
-He manages to extricate himself but the threats prove to be quite real and sinister.Written by
+He manages to extricate himself, but the threats prove to be quite real and sinister.Written by

 Special thanks to the staff of Hamleys of London.
 See more »

 In the DVD/Video version, when Nicole Kidman gives her monologue about yearning for the Naval Officer, she mouths the words "We made love."
 But the words "You and I made love," are heard.
 This was done to clear up the confusion about whom she actually made love to.
 See more »

 Published by Schott Musik International GmbH & Co.
 KG See more »